×

 Tools and Guidelines

-WHO, the International Labour Organization, and other organizations have developed valuable guidance material that covers all areas of the Global Health and Care Workers Compact (the Compact).
-Governments, program planners, and health and care workers employers, among others, can use this material to support their efforts to follow through on Compact recommendations and underlying commitments and obligations.
-With their concrete recommendations and detailed approaches that could inform people and organizations advocating for full Compact implementation, these could also be valuable documents for health and care workers, their unions and other associations representing them, and civil society organizations.
+WHO, the International Labor Organization, and other organizations have developed valuable guidance material thatcovers all areas of the Global Health and Care Worker Compact (Care Compact).
+Governments, program planners, employers, and health and care workers themselves, among others, can use this material to support their efforts to follow through on Care Compact recommendations and underlying commitments and obligations.
+With their concrete recommendations and detailed approaches that could inform people and organizations advocating for full Care Compact implementation, these could also be valuable documents for health and care workers, their unions and other associations representing them, and civil society organizations.
 The material includes a mix of guidelines – specific, actionable steps – and tools, like checklists and step-by-step guides.

-These guidance documents are arranged here by Compact element.
-Most documents include a link and a short summary for reference and use in implementing the Compact.
+These guidance documents are arranged here by Care Compactissue area.
+Each document including element.
+Most documentsinclude a link and a short summary for reference and use in implementing the Compact.
 At the end of this list are additional guidelines and tools, without summaries.
-This latter material is generally older or specific to a particular region or even country, but nonetheless remains pertinent, or may be a valuable resource in other regions.
+This latter material is generally older or specific to a particular region or even country, but nonetheless remains pertinent, or may be a valuable resourcein other regions.
 Some of this unsummarized material is also specific to a single disease, like COVID-19.

 1. Preventing Harm